moq-wg/moq-transport/draft-ietf-moq-transport.md

 : Both the client and the server are expected to send objects.

-The client MUST send a ROLE parameter with one of the three values specified above.
-The server MUST close the connection if the ROLE parameter is missing, is not one of the three above-specified values, or it is different from what the server expects based on the application.
+The server MUST close the connection if the Role field is not one of the three three above-specified values, or it is different from what the server expects based on the application.

-#### PATH parameter {#path}
+### Path {#path}

-The PATH parameter (key 0x01) allows the client to specify the path of the MoQ URI when using native QUIC ({{QUIC}}).
-It MUST NOT be used by the server, or when WebTransport is used.
-If the peer receives a PATH parameter from the server, or when WebTransport is used, it MUST close the connection.
+The Length of Path and Path fields are only present for connections over native QUIC.
+The Path field allows the client to specify the path of the MoQ URI when using native QUIC ({{QUIC}}).

 When connecting to a server using a URI with the "moq" scheme, the client MUST set the PATH parameter to the `path-abempty` portion of the URI; if `query` is present, the client MUST concatenate `?`, followed by the `query` portion of the URI to the parameter.

+###  Parameters {#setup-parameters}

+The Parameters field offers an extension point for future capabilities negotiation.
+Its semantics are described in {{params}}.

 ## OBJECT {#message-object}